rlugojr/linkurious-enterprise-manual/Administrating/Activating_user_authentification.md

-# Activate the user authentication
+# Enable user authentication

-By default, the user authentication is desactivated.
+By default, user authentication is disabled.
+The unique user can do everything we wants and everybody can access the platform, which is not so great to provide Linkurious Enterprise to your organization.
+We will thus enable user authentication to handle multiple user accounts.

-You must create an administrator account before activating it, otherwise you won't be able to log in.
+We must create an administrator account before enabling authentication, otherwise we will not be able to log in.

 To do that, click on ```Users``` in the administrator dashboard to enter the Users panel.